-RPA implementation can be done through workforce consulting, and a combination of technology and change management.
+“The relationship between technology and people has to change in the future for the better, and I think RPA is a great tool to enable that change”.
+RPA implementation can be done through workforce consulting and a combination of technology and change management.
 Over the last few months, PureSoftware has incorporated RPA into multiple processes including, accounts receivable, new-employee onboarding, claims processing, bank reconciliation, order prioritization/management and many more.
-Highlighted here various challenges/hurdles that you may face & “Top 5 Tips” for successful RPA implementation.
+Highlighted in this blog are the various challenges/hurdles that you might face during the implementation process.

-- Establishing user access to the test environment
+Establishing user access to the test environment

-- Consulting with end users to confirm the type of robot being developed
+Consulting with end-users to confirm the type of robot being developed

-- Securing application availability for robot development
+Securing application availability for robot development

 ACHIEVING A RETURN ON YOUR RPA INVESTMENT

 After implementation, RPA can result in creating tremendous value across your organization.
 This includes: